-Return to your running habit gradually; for instance, you can start by running for ten minutes every day and increase the duration gradually till you reach 30 minutes.
-Then, follow this gradual process for two weeks by increasing the duration by ten minutes on a daily basis.
+Return to your running habit gradually; for instance, you can start running for ten minutes every day and gradually increase the duration until you reach 30 minutes.
+Then, follow this gradual process for two weeks by increasing the duration by ten minutes daily.
 Adding ice packs and having ample rest breaks will help improve your situation.

 How can Achilles Tendonitis be treated?

 Several steps can help treat Achilles tendonitis, including the following:

 - Take a break from exercise and avoid stress.

 - Use ice packs for 20 minutes to relieve pain.